Our environ|mental work

 We strive to be efficient in our operations, when working with finite, renewable resources.
 We provide our employees with good environmental knowledge and work to actively reduce our impact on the environment.

-you can eat here with a clean conscience.
+You can eat with a clean conscience.

 Since its inception, the Gothenburg Opera Restaurant has had a clear environmental philosophy.
 These efforts have now been affirmed by the most prestigious environmental certification – the Nordic Ecolabel.

 Most of our cleaning products are eco-labeled, food waste becomes biogas, and other used products such as glass, plastic, metal, cardboard, paper and fats are sorted for recycling.
-Electricity consumption is closely monitored and is taken 100% from renewable sources.
+Electricity consumption is taken 100% from renewable sources.
 The rare one-off items we use, such as napkins, are eco-labeled.
 We employ both Nordic Ecolabel ceritifed laundries and printers and most of the light sources present in our facilities are LED or better than energy class B. We're constantly striving to develop and make environmental improvements.

 To choose The Nordic Ecolabel is a simple way to save the world a little each day. #räddavärlden (save the world)